BenCinn/Node-Server/README.md

 ### Run the server

-You could run the server ( with css prebuilded ) with the command: `npm run dev` or you could run the server without recompiling the css with the command: `npm run quick`
+You could run the server ( with css prebuilded ) with the command: `npm run dev` or you could run the server without recompiling the css with the command: `npm run start`

 ### Build the css